viswateja82/kubernetes-engine-samples-master/README.md

 # Using Persistent Disks with WordPress and MySQL

-# wordpress_gcp
- POC on Wordpress running on GCP
+# POC on Wordpress running on GCP

  I am gonna show how to set up a single-replica WordPress deployment on Google Kubernetes Engine (GKE) using a MySQL database.
 Instead of installing MySQL, I used Cloud SQL, which provides a managed version of MySQL.
 WordPress uses PersistentVolumes (PV) and PersistentVolumeClaims (PVC) to store data.